Aalto.fi website instructions, news, events

 On this page, you can find news and blog posts about the project, as well as instructions on how to make most out of aalto.fi.
 Please note, that some content, such as internal news, is only visible for logged-in users.

+The aalto.fi project is part of the university's digitalisation project and it spans over four years.
 The project for renewing aalto.fi was kick-started at the end of 2017 with moving all aalto.fi site content and integrating Inside to the new content management system.
 The aim of the project is to create a digital extension of our campus – a communications platform – which provides an easy starting point for everyone’s day.
 Finding information and sharing it, performing tasks, as well as finding people, is made as easy as can be.
-The project is part of Aalto University's digitalisation project and spans over four years.

 Get to know the different components that make your content appealing.
 Have a read through the guidelines for writing news articles that catch the reader's attention right from the title on.